 Seldens school counselors are here for you!
-Whether it be via phone, email, Google Meet, or in-person, Mrs. Brinker and Miss Twentey are available for all Seldens students and families.
+Whether it be in person, via phone, email or virtually, Mrs. Brinker and Miss Twentey are available for all Seldens students and families.

 FREQUENTLY ASKED QUESTIONS:

 You can contact via phone or email.
 You can also email us to request a Google Meet appointment.
 If you call the school’s main number, leave a message letting us know you’d like for us to call you.
 Our contact information is as follows: